BEEmod/BEE2-items/README.md

 For some things to work correctly, you may need to use this with the development version of the application/compiler.
 Instructions for how to install this can be found [here](https://github.com/BEEmod/BEE2.4#build-from-source-advanced-for-adding-to-bee24-program-windows).

-1. If you don't already have one, download and install a Git client such as [GitHub Desktop](https://desktop.github.com/).
+1. If you don't already have one, download and install a Git client such as [GitHub Desktop](https://desktop.github.com/), or [command-line Git](https://git-scm.com/).
-2. Clone this repository in your Git client.
-If you are using GitHub Desktop, the "Clone or Download" button above can be used to instantly begin cloning the repository to your computer.
+2. Clone this repository to your computer.
+If you are using GitHub Desktop, this can be done with the "Clone or Download" button above.
 3. Once it is finished, select the branch you want to sync changes from. `master`, the default branch, is the release version. `dev` contains features which will be in the next update.
 There are also various other branches available, for testing different features.
 4. Open `%appdata%/BEEMOD2/config/config.cfg` in a text editor. <!--TODO: Where are these files/directories located on Mac?-->
 5. Set the package directory to the `packages` folder within your cloned repository folder.
 If using GitHub Desktop, this will default to `C:\Users\<yourname>\Documents\GitHub\BEE2-items\packages`.